OCA/project/sale_order_project/README.rst

 from a quotation, if a contract is set with use_tasks checked it will show the related project.

+The start date for the new project will be the current date.
+If the template has a start date and an ending date, the length will be computed and, based on it, used to assign an end date to the newly created project.

 Bug Tracker
 ===========